TheGaBr0/GGH/README.md

     - Gram-Schmidt orthogonalization
     - FLINT implementation of LLL

-The package is composed by 3 specific subpackaged:
+The package is composed by 3 specific subpackages:
 - `GGH.py` which implements the original cryptosystem presented in 1997.
 - `GGH_HNF.py` which implements the optimised version of GGH proposed by Micciancio in 2002.
 - `Utils.py` which includes functions and methods in common between the 2 cryptosystems.
 It also contains general algorithms -or wrappers for them- related to the lattice-based cryptography, such as: BKZ, Gram-Schmidt, and CVP solvers.